7 Things to Know About Washing Hair After Coloring

-As Francesca points out, your hair will usually be washed as part of the dyeing process; so if possible, don’t re-wash it as soon as you get home.
+Your hair will usually be washed as part of the dyeing process, so if possible, don’t re-wash it as soon as you get home.
 However, if you do have to jump in the shower ASAP, it won’t make an impact on the vibrancy of your color.
-Phew!

 So it really doesn’t matter when we wash our hair after dyeing it?
 “There is no specific time you should wait to wash your hair after getting it colored,” confirms Francesca.

-Fine hair, on the other hand, may need to be washed up to every other day.
-This is due to the natural build-up of sebum and oils in the hair that can weigh it down and make it appear flat.
+Keep in mind that natural hair tends to be drier than other types, so if you have dyed your natural hair, it may be best to only wash it once a week.
+Fine hair, on the other hand, may need to be washed up every other day.
+This is due to the natural build-up of sebum and oils in the hair that coats the strands easier and can also more easily weigh hair down and make it appear flat.

-Step away from your regular shampoo.
+Step away from your regular shampoo – a specialist shampoo for colored hair is required.
 Colored hair needs to be washed with formulas that are up for the task.
-During the dyeing process, the hair is damaged and the cuticle (the surface of the hair) can be chipped, making it appear rough or dull.
-Francesca adds, “as the natural protective barrier of the hair is damaged during this process, it allows hair color to leach out, fading with time.”
-Ultimately, leaving you with less vibrant locks.
+During the dyeing process, the hair is damaged, and the cuticle (the surface of the hair) can be chipped, making it appear rough or dull.
+The natural protective barrier of the hair is damaged during this process; it allows hair color to leach out, fading with time.
+Ultimately leaving you with less vibrant locks.

 What to Look for in a Product

 Yes, they can.
-According to Francesca, “hot water opens up the hair cuticle possibly making more color leach out.”
+Hot water opens up the hair cuticle, possibly making more color leach out.
 In contrast, cold water tends to ‘seal’ the cuticle.
 Be aware that the more time you rinse colored hair under hot water, the more it can lose its vibrancy.
 Therefore, giving the hair a quick blast of cold water or placing a shower cap over your hair after it’s been washed are two much easier (and less chilly) ways to protect colored hair.

-Use a spritz of Love Beauty and Planet Radical Refresher Citrus Peel Uplifting Dry Shampoo to gain an extra day between washes and that “dreaded” hot water.
+Besides adding volume and texture, dry shampoo will allow you to extend the time between washes.
+Use a spritz of Suave Professionals Keratin Infusion Color Care Dry Shampoo to gain an extra day between washes and that “dreaded” hot water.